Post

 What makes this script useful:

-• Usage frequency counts: Shows how many times each Action is used across the organization
+• Usage frequency counts: Shows how many times each Action is used across the organization in an SBOM-like report

 • Version distribution: Identifies which versions of Actions are most commonly used